 Having written about cars and Winston Churchill for fifty years, I finally produced a piece on them both.
 From exotica like Daimler, Napier and Rolls-Royce to more prosaic makes like Austin, Humber and Wolseley, the story was three decades in coming.
 I am satisfied that it is now complete.

 Part 2, continued from Part 1: Excerpt only.
-For footnotes, all illustrations and a roster of Churchill’s cars, see The Automobile, August 2016.
+For footnotes, all illustrations and a roster of Churchill’s cars, see The Automobile, (UK), August 2016.
+A pdf of the article is available upon request: click here.

 Wolseley to Austin